-The Strategic Flood Risk Assessment in Volume 10(c) of this Plan advises that any residential development should be located within Flood Zone C and it should be ensured finished floor levels are at least 0.5m above the top of the bank.
+The Strategic Flood Risk Assessment in Volume 10(c) of this Plan advises that any residential development in proximity to the unmapped watercourse that runs through the centre of Clooney will require a site-specific flood risk assessment which would delineate the flood zones.
+Development will not be permitted within Flood Zones A & B. should be located within Flood Zone C and it should be ensured finished floor levels are at least 0.5m above the top of the bank.